Next: Using pragma foreign_export for C, Previous: Using pragma foreign_export_enum for C, Up: Interfacing with C [Contents]

 The C code fragment should not declare any labels or static variables unless there is also a ‘pragma no_inline’ declaration or a ‘may_not_duplicate’ foreign code attribute for the procedure.
 The reason for this is that otherwise the Mercury implementation may inline the procedure by duplicating the C code fragment for each call.
 If the C code fragment declared a static variable, inlining it in this way could result in the program having multiple instances of the static variable, rather than a single shared instance.
 If the C code fragment declared a label, inlining it in this way could result in an error due to the same label being defined twice inside a single C function.

-C code in a pragma foreign_proc
+C code in a pragma foreign_proc declaration

 for any procedure whose determinism indicates that it can fail

-must assign a truth value to the macro SUCCESS_INDICATOR
+must assign a truth value to the macro SUCCESS_INDICATOR.

 For example:

-should not be used
+SUCCESS_INDICATOR should not be used

 other than as the target of an assignment.

-(For example, it may be #define
+(For example, it may be #defined to a register,

 so you should not try to take its address.)